 - Spartan Youth Football Program

-UPDATE: Due to pool repairs, swim lessons have been cancelled for the remainder of the school year.
-Please contact Community Swim Coordinator Stephanie Gellatly with any questions.
+2019 UPDATE: Due to a scheduling conflict, swim lesson have been cancelled for Saturday, Sept.
+28. Please contact Community Swim Coordinator Stephanie Gellatly with any questions.

 A Community Swim Program is offered at the BH-BL High School pool during the fall, winter, and spring semesters.
 This includes opportunities for lap swimming in the early morning hours plus Learn-to-Swim classes for kids on Saturday mornings.